Remove characters from right

 =LEFT(B3,6) = Example

-TEXTLEFT function to remove characters from right
+TEXTLEFT function to remove characters from the right

 The TEXTLEFT function did not exist in Excel by default.
 Fortunately, we have implemented a huge custom function library into our free Excel add-in.
 We’ll show you an example to demonstrate the power of user-defined functions.